 |Proofread!
 Make sure there are no spelling, grammar, or formatting errors

 If you are applying to graduate school upon completion of your undergraduate degree, many schools will request at least two academic recommendations.

 If you have been working for a while and have recently decided to go back to graduate school, contact your schools of interest to determine how many of your recommendations need to be academic.

 A word to the wise… Provide plenty of time for your recommendations to be submitted.
 Remember that many admission deadlines are at the same time of year and you will likely not be the only person asking a professor for a letter of recommendation.
-At a minimum, you should provide the recommender with 1 month of lead time, although more is always better.
+At a minimum, you should provide the recommender with one month of lead time, although more is always better.

 When requesting a letter of recommendation, you always want to first ask the prospective recommender if they feel as though they can speak positively about your work.
 If they can not speak positively about your work, you do not want them writing your letter of recommendation.

-After asking this question, you will want to set-up a meeting with the person who has agreed to write your letter of recommendation.
+After asking this question, you will want to set up a meeting with the person who has agreed to write your letter of recommendation.
 You will want to bring the following documents to this meeting:

-- Personal Statement and other essays
+- Personal statement and other essays

 - Information on schools to which you are applying